Bereavement and Grief

 The death of a loved one can be one of the most stressful occurrences in life, and it can lead to a serious emotional breakdown.
 One suffers grief, which literally means “to be deprived by death”, after the death of someone one cares about.

 Even if the death is foreseeable, one may experience a wide range of emotions when it occurs.
-After learning of a death, many people describe that they experience a period of numbness.
+After learning of a death, many people describe experiencing a period of numbness.

 These are frequent and natural reactions to loss.
 One may be surprised by the intensity and endurance of one’s emotions, as well as how quickly one’s moods might shift.
 One may even begin to doubt one’s mental health’s stability.
 But rest assured that these emotions are normal and healthy, and that they will assist one in coming to grips with one’s loss.